A Playbook for Local SEO Agencies

 The $5K/Month Your Competitors Are Quietly Adding to Their Agency

-While you chase new SEO clients, a small group of 1-5 person agencies figured out how to double their client retention and add a second recurring revenue line — without selling more SEO, without hiring, and without learning a new skill.
+A small group of 1-5 person agencies found a way to double their client retention and add a second recurring revenue line.
+They did it without selling more SEO, without hiring, and without learning a different skill.
+This playbook explains exactly how.

 Disclosure.
-I'm transparent about how this kit is funded.
-I'm an independent affiliate partner for one of the tools I mention in Section 6 (Boomerangme).
-That's why this kit is free instead of being a $99 PDF.
-Everything here works even if you pick a different tool — the model is the point.
+I am an independent affiliate partner for one of the tools I mention in Section 6 (Boomerangme).
+That is why this playbook is available at no charge instead of being a paid PDF.
+Everything here works even if you use a different tool.
+The model is the point.
 Read on.

 01

-And the industry's usual fix — "send prettier reports" — doesn't work, because a business owner doesn't want a ranking chart.
-They want people walking through the door.
-The chart proves you're working.
-It doesn't prove they're winning.
+The usual fix is to send better reports.
+But a business owner does not want a ranking chart.
+They want more people walking through their door.
+The chart shows that you are working.
+It does not show that they are winning.

-The fix isn't better reports.
-The fix is giving your client visible, weekly, tangible wins in week one, while your SEO keeps cooking in the background.
+The real fix is to give the client visible results in week one, while the SEO builds in the background.

 That fix exists.
-It's not a new skill.
-It doesn't compete with what you sell.
-It makes everything you already do stickier — and it adds a second recurring revenue line to your agency in the process.
+It does not require a different skill.
+It does not compete with SEO.
+It makes your existing service stickier, and it adds a second recurring revenue line to your agency.

-The agencies who figured this out in 2024 are quietly doing $3-8K/month more in MRR than they were a year ago.
+The agencies that figured this out in 2024 are earning 3 to 8 thousand more per month in recurring revenue than they were a year ago.
 With fewer clients, not more.
-Keep reading.

 02

-Three reasons this works in 2026 and didn't work five years ago:
+Three things make this work in 2026 that did not work five years ago:

 Apple Wallet and Google Wallet are pre-installed on every smartphone in the US.
+Customers scan a QR code at the counter and the card is on their phone in four seconds.
 No app to download.
-Customers scan a QR code at the counter and the card is on their phone in four seconds.
-This one shift flipped the entire economics of the model.
+That single change made the economics of this model viable.

 Push notifications from wallet cards are free and unlimited.
 SMS costs money and gets ignored.
 Email costs money and gets ignored.
-A wallet push has a 40-60% open rate, costs $0, and works even when the phone is locked.
-Your client is sitting on a free marketing channel they don't know exists.
+A wallet push notification has a 40 to 60 percent open rate, costs nothing, and works even when the phone is locked.

-The ROI is already documented.
-Not by me — by Boomerangme's public data, Bain & Company, and HBR:
+The return on investment is documented.
+Not by me.
+By Boomerangme's published data, Bain & Company, and HBR:

 85%